rocky/solc-lsp/README.md

 This code runs `solc`, and untimately that pulls in the `scrypt` package.
 Nodejs version 12 doesn't work with this.
 See https://github.com/barrysteyn/node-scrypt/issues/193\.
 So use an earlier version of nodejs.

 I also needed to replace uses of `script.js` with `script-js` and that is currently in the `web3-eth-accounts` package.

+# Thanks

+A big thanks to my employer, ConsenSys, for giving me the opportunity to work on this and providing the funding for this project.